A's clinch playoff bid but fall to Mariners | Devdiscourse

 Mariners left-hander Justus Sheffield's bid for his first major league victory was spoiled by Olson's two-run homer, his 36th of the season, in the seventh off Taylor Guilbeau.
 Sheffield, acquired as the centerpiece of the offseason trade that sent fellow left-hander James Paxton to the New York Yankees, went five innings and allowed one run on five hits.
 He walked four, struck out two and left with a 2-1 lead.

 Seattle took the lead in the third.
 With one out, Long doubled to left field.
 An out later, Nola grounded a run-scoring single into center to make it 2-1.
-Oakland center fielder Mark Canha and designated hitter Khris Davis both returned to the lineup after missing the previous two games.
-Canha was sidelined with a groin strain and Davis was out with the stomach flu.
+Oakland center fielder Mark Canha and designated hitter Khris Davis both returned to the lineup.
+Canha was sidelined for one game due to a groin strain, and Davis was out for two games with the stomach flu.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)